How to Grow Achillea

 Sow seeds early in the season and cover lightly with soil.

-Once your plants have been established, they can be propagated by separation in the fall.
+Once your plants have been established, they can be propagated by separation of the root ball in the fall.

 Note: For indoor starts, we recommend using a heated germination mat, to increase the speed of germination.
 And, it, results in a higher germination rate.